23 Best Places to Visit in Central Mexico in Fall and Winter

 3. Chapala & Ajijic, Jalisco

 Ajijic and Chapala are neighboring towns nestled on the shores of Mexico’s largest freshwater lake, Lake Chapala.
-They offer a delightful escape from nearby Guadalajara, which is about an hour away.

-Strolling along the malecon in Ajijic and Chapala provides breathtaking views of the lake and a peaceful atmosphere to unwind and soak up the local scene.
+Strolling along the malecón in Ajijic and Chapala provides breathtaking views of the lake and a peaceful atmosphere to unwind and soak up the local scene.

 For the more adventurous, hiking El Tepalo, especially during the rainy season from June to August, is a must-do.
-You’ll be rewarded with stunning waterfalls and inviting pools to dip into.
-In the dry season, it’s still a worthwhile trek for the spectacular lookout views.

 The colorful village of Ajijic is located about 20 minutes from Chapala, a little further west along the lakefront.
 The town is incredibly picturesque, with a lovely central plaza and all kinds of great shops and restaurants.

-Both Ajijic and Chapala are popular amongst immigrants from the US, Canada, and beyond, making them inviting spots for those considering a longer stay or relocation.
 You’ll have no problem finding a community of others with shared interests.
-One of the big draws for this area for immigrants from up North is the pleasant climate– locals always boast that it’s spring-like all year round.
+One of the big draws for this area for immigrants from up North is the pleasant climate— locals always boast that it’s spring-like all year round.

 Whether you’re stopping in as a traveler or considering making a move to Ajijic or Chapala, these beautiful lakeside towns are worth a visit!